shinesolutions/packer-aem/README.md

 # Packer AEM Bootstrap

-Packer AEM Bootstrap is a set of [Packer](https://www.packer.io/) templates for creating [Adobe Experience Manager (AEM)](http://www.adobe.com/au/marketing-cloud/enterprise-content-management.html) machine images.
+Packer AEM Bootstrap is a set of [Packer](https://www.packer.io/) templates for creating [Adobe Experience Manager (AEM)](http://www.adobe.com/au/marketing-cloud/enterprise-content-management.html) machine and container images.

 Simply use these templates as a baseline and customise them to suit your infrastructure.